PWojszko/Tip-Calculator/README.md

 # What have I learned in this project?

-I learned how to read technical documentation, how to improve code, how to troubleshoot when something wasn't working
+I learned how to read technical documentation, how to try to improve the code, how to deal with problems I didn't even think existed, and it came out during my work.
+In addition, I practiced the BEM methodology, working with bootstrap and also the use of SASS

 # What made me most of the problems?